 - Children who are lacking shots (not due yet) will be admitted on a conditional basis – meaning you’ll have to show proof when the immunization record has been updated.

 - Transitional Kindergartners are subject to the same immunization requirements as Kindergarten.

 - If you are transferring into the district from outside the State of California, please be aware that the State of California requires the Varicella (Chicken Pox) vaccination.
 Or, if the student has already had the disease, it must be noted on the immunization record submitted.

-- All incoming 7th grade students are required to show proof of the Pertussis (Whooping Cough) Tdap booster vaccine.
-See the information sheet below.
+- All incoming 7th grade students are required to show proof of the Pertussis (Tdap), and two doses of Varicella.
+See https://www.shotsforschool.org/7th-grade.

 Immunization Information and Forms

 The Tuberculosis School Mandate for Santa Clara County requires that all children entering or transferring into kindergarten get a TB assessment and/or TB skin test within 12 months prior to first school entrance or transfer.
 All children entering TK/kindergarten OR transferring to SUSD from outside Santa Clara County should have the assessment form filled out and signed by the student's physician.

 California State law requires that by May 31 each year, students in kindergarten (or first grade if it is the student's first year in public school) submit proof of an oral health assessment performed by a licensed dentist or other licensed or registered dental health professional.
 Assessments that have happened within the 12 months before your child enters school will satisfy this requirement.
 For more information on the Oral Health Assessment, visit the California Department of Education website.

 If you do not yet have a pediatrician or family physician, you may try the following resources: